veertuinc/anka-docs/content/en/docs/Anka Build Cloud/certificate-based-authentication.md

 {{</ highlight >}}

+> **Until you have a Node joined to the Controller, it won't see your Enterprise license and won't enable authentication.**

 ## Joining your Node to the Controller with the Node certificate

 > If you previously joined your Nodes to the Controller, you'll want to `sudo ankacluster disjoin` on each before proceeding (if it hangs, use `ps aux | grep anka_agent | awk '{print $2}' | xargs kill -9` and try disjoin again).